WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_stereonet.md

----
-sidebar_position: 11
----

 # Stereo Depth Estimation Algorithm

-## Function Introduction
+## Introduction

-The Stereo Depth Estimation Algorithm is a `StereoNet` model trained using the Horizon [OpenExplorer](https://developer.horizon.cc/api/v1/fileData/horizon_j5_open_explorer_cn_doc/hat/source/examples/stereonet.html) on the [SceneFlow](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html) dataset.
+The Stereo Depth Estimation Algorithm is a `StereoNet` model trained on the [SceneFlow](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html) dataset.

 The algorithm takes in stereo image data, namely left and right views, and outputs the disparity map of the left view.